Who We Are

-We have coordinated the donation of over 750 million pounds of quality prepared food from food service providers located in 31 countries including the United States, United Kingdom, Canada, Poland, Spain, Hong Kong, Thailand as well as other countries in Asia, Europe, and the Americas.
-In 2018, 1,400 business entities through 20,000+ food-service locations (restaurants, airports, travel plazas, retailers, hotels, universities, hospitals, distribution centers) donated 65 million pounds of prepared surplus food to 10,000 hunger relief organizations.
+We have coordinated the donation of over 750 million pounds of quality prepared food from food service providers located in the United States, Canada, Poland, Spain, as well as in other countries.
+In 2021, 1,300 business entities through 14,000+ food-service locations (restaurants, airports, travel plazas, retailers, hotels, universities, hospitals, distribution centers) donated 65 million pounds of prepared surplus food to 10,000 hunger relief organizations.

 Our team members have experience with major restaurant chains and retailers in operations and food quality.
 Our entire full-time staff of 30 team members is ServSafe® certified in food safety.

 Food Donation Connection manages food donation programs for food service companies interested in donating food.
 The donating process is based on donors receiving economic benefit through tax savings in addition to involvement with community and corporate goodwill.
 See how one HMS Host team at Tampa International Airport used their surplus food to feed over 100,000.

 Donors are linked to those in need through existing non-profit hunger relief organizations.

 Food Donation Connection administers these programs through the use of an efficient communication and reporting network.
 Program responsibilities include linking donor locations with food rescue groups or those feeding the needy, assisting in the development of product quality and handling standards, tax valuation, donation reporting and ongoing monitoring and follow-up to ensure program implementation and growth.